delberttt/ParkingAppDemo/README.md

 ## Future Work
 ---
 The architecture of this program is designed in a way that is extendable for future use cases.
-The use of OOP concepts such as inheritance and design patterns are used to
-For example, the Factory pattern is used in
+The use of OOP concepts such as inheritance and design patterns are used to allow extensibnility for future use cases.
+For example, the Factory pattern is used in creating Vehicles that can be extended to be more than 2 types.
+The implementation of the parking lot and payment service also allows for further customisation of each type of car park or payment service.